rew3/rew3-internal/README.md

-core libraries used in Rew3 projects
+Core libraries used in Rew3 projects